jalanb/pym/docs/pyhtml.rst

 Summary
 -------

-pyhtml has been tested with Python 2.7 only.
+pyhtml has been tested by Cenk with Python 2.7 only.

 Rendering
 ---------

 Running
 ^^^^^^^

+I have run pythtml's tests with Pythons 2.5, 2.6 and 2.7.
+It passed with the latter only, but fails were only due to use of `assertIs <http://docs.python.org/2/library/unittest.html?highlight=assertis#unittest.TestCase.assertIs>`_ and `assertIn <http://docs.python.org/2/library/unittest.html?highlight=assertis#unittest.TestCase.assertIn>`_, both of which were introduced to `the unittest module <http://docs.python.org/2/library/unittest.html>`_ in 2.7. `Replacing them <https://github.com/jalanb/pyhtml/commit/e02264de5e9ded36647aeeed70098e0c44f786d7>`_ with the older `assertTrue <http://docs.python.org/2/library/unittest.html?highlight=assertis#unittest.TestCase.assertTrue>`_ led to the test suite passing in all three Python versions.

 Conclusion
 ^^^^^^^^^^